SeanCGriffin/jekyll_website/_pages/teaching.md

 nav: true
 ---

 In 2017 and 2018 I taught two classes at the University of Maryland.
-Unfortunately, my research lately has had me too busy to teach, but I still regulalry supervise a number of undergrads and NASA interns working in the lab.
+Unfortunately, my research lately has had me too busy to teach, but I still regularly supervise a number of undergrads and NASA interns working in the lab.

 ### Fall 2018: ASTR288C -- Astronomy Research Techniques
 This course covered an introduction to scientific analysis (parsing data, fitting, "tools of the trade") and independent research.